Westbrook Vision Center in Peoria Arizona offers all options for contact lenses.

 In both soft and GP designs, multifocal lenses offer patients both distance and near vision correction just like a pair of bifocal glasses but without the downside of bifocal lines or distortion while walking.
 Multifocals allow patients over 40 years of age to function without having to wear glasses and see distance and near effortlessly.

 New color contact lenses including Johnson and Johnson’s Acuvue Define, Freshlook Colorblends and Ciba Air Optix Colors offer a wide array of colors for anyone looking to change their eye color.

 Specialty Fit Contact Lenses

 Dr. Smith and Dr. Deemer fit many different specialty lenses for patients who are not able to see with glasses.
 These patients include individuals suffering from Keratoconus, post-surgical complications, extreme dry eye and a multitude of different eye injuries.
-Some of the specialty contacts fit include Kerasoft, Jupiter Scleral Lenses, Rose K Lenses and many more.
+Here at the Westbrook Vision Center, we take all the measurements necessary to provide you with a custom lens that will give you the best comfort and vision possible.
+Some of the specialty contacts fit include:

 Regardless of the type of contact lenses you wear, an annual eye exam is recommended to ensure the continued good health of your eyes.
 Schedule an appointment for an assessment and advice at Westbrook Vision Center in Peoria, and we will be in touch with you shortly.